 Oh, and you can also ride a mechanical bull, drink beer and try signature cocktails.

-The fair is held annually in a vast venue 5 kilometers from the city’s historic center.
+The fair is held every year in a vast venue 5 kilometers from the city’s historic center.

 This has been done since 1881, and some historic adobe buildings are still on the property.

 This is a park where you can see and learn about many natural worlds.